mumblingdrunkard/mscs-thesis/src/architecture-and-implementation/index.typ

 A priority mux detects confirmed, unsent doppelgangers and writes back the values when no other instructions require the ports.
 Lower absolute indices in the LDQ are given priority.
 A slightly more optimal strategy would be to prioritise from the head of the LDQ which is implemented as a circular buffer, ensuring that the oldest confirmed doppelgangers are sent to the PRF as soon as possible.
+As this is not intended to be part of the completed solution, we choose this method of writebacks as an acceptable compromise for the time constraints.